-Is there a way to see Mount Everest from Kathmandu a very common question.
+Now, a very curious question among holidaymakers, Is there a way to see Mount Everest from Kathmandu on a regular visit?
 Understandable not all of us are born with the desire or at least the resources to climb the world’s highest mountain, Mount Everest.
 But, a good majority of those who travel to Nepal would likely want to catch a glimpse of the highest peak and just cross that off your bucket list!
 And in everyone’s mind, this is only possible if you go on a trek to Everest Base Camp for two full weeks, at least, this is what the internet says.

 Unknown to many, you actually don’t have to travel that long to see Mount Everest.
-Not all travelers will have the budget, the time and the physical fitness to go on a high-altitude trek to Everest Base Camp.
+Not all travelers will have the budget, the time, and the physical fitness to go on a high-altitude trek to Everest Base Camp.
 For those who like to see a glimpse of Everest in a distance.
-There are few options allows you to observe Mount Everest From Kathmandu as well.
+There are few options that allow you to observe Mount Everest From Kathmandu as well.

 Don’t get me wrong, it is still a wonderful life-time adventure to walk through the Himalayan ranges for at least 10 days and see these mountains up close!
 Nothing beats the experience of waking up early in the morning and seeing these ranges towering in front of you – one client of mine literally shed tears when we were crossing a town called Pheriche because of the trail’s majestic and natural beauty!